 Researchers in China say overweight or obese patients who have a larger thigh circumference also have a lower risk of heart disease.
 Patients with larger thighs were found to have a lower blood pressure than their peers with smaller thighs.

-The study, published in Endocrine Connections, examined 9,250 Chinese men and women over the age of 40.
+The study examined 9,250 Chinese men and women over the age of 40.
 Over 5,300 patients were found to be overweight and obese.
 Researchers say overweight men with thighs measuring over 55 centimeters and women measuring over 54 cm were consistently found to have lower blood pressure.

 Meanwhile, overweight patients with smaller measurements (under 51 cm for men and 50 cm for women) were more likely to be diagnosed with high blood pressure.